 The format allows students to get experience leading as they take turns facilitating the roundtables.
-Each lesson contains a short teaching on a value or leadership characteristic, asks students to rate how well they practice this characteristic, and asks them to identify and write out one action step for the week that will allow them to improve their score in that area.
+Each lesson contains a short teaching on a value or leadership characteristic, asks students to rate how well they practice this characteristic, and asks them to commit to one action step for the week that will allow them to improve their score in that area.